mapbender/mapbender-documentation/en/book/quickstart.rst

 Delete an application
 ================================================================================
-You can delete an application from the menu item :menuselection:`Applications` with the x-Button.
+You can delete an application from the menu item :menuselection:`Applications` with the :menuselection:`+-button`.

 ..
   NOT IMPLEMENTED YET
   Export an application
   ================================================================================
-  You can export an application as SQL with :menuselection:`Application Management --> Export  application (SQL)`.
+  You can export an application as SQL with :menuselection:`Applications --> Export  application (SQL)`.
 The SQL contains all the definitions of the application elements and can be imported in another Mapbender installation.

   .. tip:: The export of an application does not contain the service information and the informations about user and group access.